Wimbledon Championships 2022: Which day is rain most likely?

 The Wimbledon Tournament dates very slightly from year to year, but the start date is usually the Monday that falls closest to 1 July.
 This means that the 14-day event ent could start in late June or early July.

 For 2022, the Tournament will run from Monday, 27 June 2022 to Sunday, 10 July 2022.
 For the first time, the Tournament will also be played on the 'middle Sunday', which this year falls on Sunday, 3 July 2022.

 Centre Court and No.1 Court both have retractable roofs.
 If it rains, play will usually continue on these two main Show Courts.

 Play will typically be halted due to rain on Wimbledon’s outdoor courts.
 Play will resume when the umpires decide that the conditions are suitable.

 It is estimated that weather forecasting has improved to the point where the 4-day forecast is now as accurate as the 1-one day forecast was 30 years ago.

 According to meteorologists, however, predicting rainfall is particularly difficult as showers can be very localised.

-To try and establish whether the historical records offers any insights, we looked at the rainfall data over the past 10 years as follows:
+To try and establish whether the historical records offer any insights, we looked at the rainfall data over the past 10 years as follows:

 |Date||Average Rainfall (mm)|